whitneyburton/portfolios/students/mimi_schatz/20150813-mimi_schatz-m1.md

 Assessed By: Mike Dao

+### Notes:

+* 98 percent test coverage, 179 assertions.
+* Spec harness runs in 4 minutes, 2.9 seconds (2:09 on Bret's computer.
+Darn Mike and his pinterest.)
+* 1 violation sanitation
-*
+* sales_engine_test - empty
-*
+* empty test
+* Good handling of edge cases in code and in tests
-*
+* Better unit tests needed

-Scores:
+### Scores:

-* Functional Expectations:
+* Functional Expectations: 3
-* Fundamental Ruby & Style:
-* Test-Driven Development:
+* Test-Driven Development: 3
-* Encapsulation/Breaking Logic into Components:
+* Encapsulation / Breaking Logic into Components: 3
+* Fundamental Ruby & Style: 3
-* Enumerable & Collections:
+* Enumerable & Collections: 3
-* Code Sanitation:
+* Code Sanitation: 4

-(feedback to me)
+"Mimi was a great partner to work with.
+She stayed focused and worked diligently towards a successful completion of Sales Engine(SE).
+I had trouble understanding some of the more complex parts of SE but Mimi was willing to be patient and explain each part’s complexity while at the same time keeping us on track to finish.
+A+ partner!
+I hope to pair again!"

 ## Community